worldmusic/worldmusic.github.io/index.md

 <small>*"Musician busking" by William Recinos on [Unsplash](https://unsplash.com/@iwillbmm)*</small>

 ## Editorial team

-Some words here about the team and what they do, perhaps another link to the call for papers...

 If you have any questions about this project, using the resources, the submission or review process, or would like to learn how to be involved, please contact the editors at [editors@worldmusictextbook.org](mailto:editors@worldmusictextbook.org).